 USB Audio Interface

-The USB Audio Interface is by far the most robust and reliable solution for you to connect your XLR microphone to your computer.
+The USB Audio Interface is the most robust and reliable solution for you to connect your XLR microphone to your computer.

 On the low end, there are several options for $100-250 that will fit your needs (amazon affiliate links):